 Changes in amortized cost are recognized in the consolidated statements of operations and comprehensive income (loss).
 The change in the amortized cost is a non-cash transaction and accordingly, has no impact on cash flows.
-For Q1 2019, the change in amortized cost is an expense of \$11.3 million and is due to an increase in the underlying Fund unit price compared to the end of Q4 2018.
-The change in amortized cost an expense of \$5.5 million for Q1 2018.
+For Q2 2019, the change in amortized cost is income of \$3.5 million and is due to a decrease in the underlying Fund unit price compared to the end of Q1 2019.
+For YTD 2019, the change in amortized cost is an expense of \$7.7 million and is due to an increase in the underlying Fund unit price compared to the end of Q4 2018.
+The change in amortized costs was income of \$8.4 million and \$2.9 million for Q2 2018 and YTD 2018, respectively.